USS Batfish (SS-310): Seventh war patrol

 After calling at Saipan, Batfish got underway for her seventh war patrol, bound for a lifeguard station off the southeast coast of Kyushu.
 In the process of lifeguarding and avoiding mistaken attacks by Allied submarines and aircraft, Batfish became the target of two torpedoes, both of which crossed narrowly ahead.
-On 24 July, while creating a diversion for the submarines USS Sennet (SS-408) and USS Pogy (SS-266), which were scheduled to pass through the Tsushima Strait into the Sea of Japan, Batfish battle=surfaced and bombarded the village of Nagata.
+On 24 July, while creating a diversion for the submarines USS Sennet (SS-408) and USS Pogy (SS-266), which were scheduled to pass through the Tsushima Strait into the Sea of Japan, Batfish battled on the surface and bombarded the village of Nagata.
 On 25 July, she sighted a Japanese submarine and attempted to close her for attack.
 However, the Japanese submarine moved safely through a mined channel and into Kagoshima Bay before Batfish could reach torpedo range.

 On 26 July 1945, Batfish rescued three survivors from a ditched United States Army Air Forces B-25 Mitchell bomber.
 On 1 August 1945, an Okinawa-based B-25 mistook Batfish for a Japanese submarine and dropped four or five bombs, according to different sources, in her vicinity, but none landed close enough to damage her.
 The rescued aviators disembarked at Iwo Jima on 4 August 1945, and Batfish returned to lifeguard duty off Honshu.
 On 15 August 1945, word of Japan's surrender arrived, and Batfish received orders to cease offensive operations.